-What do William Randolph Hearst, Benjamin Franklin, Tom Wolf, Bob Woodward, Carl Bernstein and Walter Cronkite have in common?
+What do William Randolph Hearst, Benjamin Franklin, Tom Wolf, Bob Woodward, Carl Bernstein, and Walter Cronkite have in common?
 They were all on Celebrity Apprentice at the same time.
 Just kidding.
 They were all serious journalists whose work made a huge difference in American culture.

 You can become pretty famous as a journalist.
 If you blow the lid off an embezzlement scheme or a massive government cover-up, or just generally become known as a reliable source of national news, you could go down in history.

 Of course, most journalists don't reach the level of fame that would constitute their name being emblazoned on a prize, like Joseph Pulitzer.
 (Also, he never himself received a Pulitzer—talk about irony.)

 So how do you become famous?
 Use that power we were talking about before: speak the truth to other powerful people and report news stories accurately and reliably.
 Get the inside scoop.